 The selection of Herzog & de Meuron and HDR as the architectural design team for the new hospital marks a milestone for the century-plus old medical center on Parnassus Heights, which has served San Francisco in every public health crisis, from the 1906 earthquake to the COVID-19 pandemic.
 In fact, UCSF’s first (75-bed) hospital emerged a year after the earthquake, in response to that natural disaster.

 The plans for the hospital call for designing an architecturally outstanding, energy-efficient and environmentally sustainable facility that will accommodate the advanced technologies UCSF uses in clinical and surgical settings, including robotics and intra-operative imaging, as well as the space needed for a modern Emergency Department.
-The new hospital at Parnassus Heights will continue to serve as the only Emergency Department in the western half of San Francisco.

 The University selected Herzog & de Meuron and HDR to leverage the firms’ complementary talent, vision and hospital design experience.
 Herzog & de Meuron is a Switzerland-based architectural firm known for its critically acclaimed, innovative design.
 It has extensive international experience in complex urban environments and has developed an expertise in designing health care facilities, in Europe.
 The firm designed the M.H. de Young Memorial Museum in San Francisco’s Golden Gate Park in 2005.
 In its practice, Herzog & de Meuron works with the local community to tailor design to the specific culture of the location.